Showing 40 ads

 Transcription Completei

-Rosa Holloway searching for her grandmother Rosetta Thompson and family
+Rosa Holloway searching for her grandmother Rosetta Thompson and others

 Southwestern Christian Advocate (New Orleans, LA)